High-energy $\eta^{(\prime)}\pi$ photoproduction and the nature of exotic waves: Results

 \subsection{Forward-backward asymmetry}

 The forward-backward asymmetry provides a measure of the angular dependence of the reaction and is defined as

-where $F(s_{\eta\pi})$ and $B(s_{\eta\pi})$ are the forward and backward differential cross sections \bsub \esub Previous studies of this quantity at COMPASS find that the asymmetries are both negative, with that of $\eta'\pi$ being larger in magnitude than that of $\eta\pi$.
+where $F(s_{\eta\pi})$ and $B(s_{\eta\pi})$ are the forward and backward differential cross sections \bsub \esub We do not display uncertainty bands for $A_{\textrm{FB}}$, as the dependence on $s_0$ cancels almost entirely between the forward and backward contributions, making the resulting variation too small to be visible.

+Previous studies of this quantity at COMPASS find that the asymmetries are both negative, with that of $\eta'\pi$ being larger in magnitude than that of $\eta\pi$.
 The sign can be understood as being due to the contribution from the gluon-rich Pomeron in the top exchange, which gives a larger contribution to fast-$\pi$ diagrams.

 As shown in~\cref{fig:asym}, the forward-backward asymmetry predicted by the double-vector exchange model without Reggeization is relatively small for both $\eta\pi$ and $\eta'\pi$, consistent with the nearly flat angular distribution of the corresponding differential cross section.
 The inclusion of the Regge factor~\cref{eq:ReggeFactor} generates the characteristic forward and backward peaks, and leads to a significantly larger forward-backward asymmetry, particularly for the $\eta'\pi$ channel.
 In the absence of Pomeron exchange, the stronger enhancement observed for $\eta'\pi$ does not follow trivially and could originate from two effects: \begin{enumerate} \item[(i)] The different coupling strengths of the $\rho$ and $\omega$ trajectories to the $\eta$ and $\eta'$, which modify the relative weights of the contributing amplitudes.
 This turns out to be irrelevant, as the couplings are of the same order of magnitude, and no large variation to the asymmetry occurs if one swaps the sets of couplings. \item[(ii)] The $t_{1,2}$-dependence of the Regge trajectories, which alters the interference patterns as the reaction kinematics shifts with the heavier $\eta'$.
 This makes the larger contribution to the asymmetry, as one can see by continuously varying the mass of the $\eta'$ to match the mass of the $\eta$. \end{enumerate} These possible mechanisms suggest that the sizeable production of exotic odd waves in $\eta'\pi$ is not necessarily related to the presence of a gluon-rich environment such as the one related to Pomeron exchange.